-- 7. Binding Effect and Assignment.
+7. Binding Effect and Assignment.
 This Agreement shall be binding upon and inure to the benefit of the Parties and their successors and assigns.
-King County shall not, however, assign its rights under this Agreement to another entity, operator, or contractor or sell the Facility to non-County entity unless the County obtains prior written consent of the City, which shall not be unreasonably conditioned or withheld. - 8.
-Amendment.
+King County shall not, however, assign its rights under this Agreement to another entity, operator, or contractor or sell the Facility to non-County entity unless the County obtains prior written consent of the City, which shall not be unreasonably conditioned or withheld.

+8. Amendment.
 This Agreement may be amended by written agreement of the City Council and King County.
 Terms of the Services Agreement that are materially relevant to this Agreement may be amended by the County only with the agreement of the City Manager and only when the terms are consistent with Section 2(d) of this Agreement.
-The County reserves the right to otherwise amend its Service Agreement. - 9.
-Reservation of City Authority.
+The County reserves the right to otherwise amend its Service Agreement.

+9. Reservation of City Authority.
 As provided by RCW 19.27.095 and KMC 21.06.248, the County's use of the Property will vest to the code in effect at the time of complete permit submittal.
 The current zoning code does not include specific provisions directly regulating PSHs as a separate type of use.
 The Property is in the City's YBD 3 zone and is intended to be permitted as stacked dwelling units, which are an allowable use.
 Notwithstanding anything to the contrary in this Agreement, the City reserves the right and authority to amend its zoning code to specifically regulate PSHs and similar uses, provided that such future code amendments shall not operate to the detriment of the terms of this Agreement except to the extent any such code amendments are required by State law; and provided that the City reserves the right to establish and impose new or different additional regulations to the extent required to address a serious threat to public health and safety.
-Nothing in this Agreement or provision is intended to restrict or limit the rights of the City to enforce its code or otherwise exercise its police powers. - 10.
-Term.
+Nothing in this Agreement or provision is intended to restrict or limit the rights of the City to enforce its code or otherwise exercise its police powers.

+10. Term.
 The effective date of this Agreement shall be the date of its signature by both Parties, and the Agreement shall continue in effect for so long as the Facility is used for PSH.
 However, it may be amended at any time by agreement of the parties pursuant to Section 8.
-This Agreement will terminate when the County declares in writing provided to the City that the Facility will no longer be used for PSH, with termination effective as of the date on which such use will end as stated in such declaration, except that its provisions related to Indemnification and Defaults and Remedies shall continue in effect.
+This Agreement will terminate when the Facility is no longer used for PSH, except that its provisions related to Indemnification and Defaults and Remedies shall continue in effect.
 When this Agreement terminates, the Facility shall either cease being a PSH facility or will be subject to the requirements of the City's code specific to PSH facilities in effect at the time of termination and will have one hundred eighty (180) days to achieve compliance or to initiate actions to achieve compliance by submitting all necessary documentation and thereafter diligently pursue completion.